to prepare your expatriate tax return?

 In a recently issued report by the U.S. Treasury approximately 10% of expat tax returns were filed with erroneous foreign earned income tax exclusions due to overstatement or inaccuracies on the Form 2555.

 We have prepared a quiz for you to test your Expat Tax knowledge.

-2. You would have to reconcile your host country tax year to the U.S. tax year.
+Reconciling host country tax year to the U.S.

 The U.S. tax year begins on January 1st and ends on December 31st.
 Not all countries operate on this system.
 For example Australia, Hong Kong, New Zealand, and the UK all have different tax year schedules that don't coincide with the calendar year.
 The IRS requires that you (or your tax preparer) prepare your return according to the U.S. tax year, which means taking your tax statements from your host country for two years and extracting the appropriate information to then plugging it into your U.S. tax return.

-3. The IRS has hired 800 additional agents to make sure Expats are filing and filing correctly.
+IRS hired additional 800 agents to ensure expats are filing

 The hole in the budget the Obama administration is trying to fill is about $400 billion.
 The Government estimates that offshore tax abuse costs the US Treasury as much as $100 billion each year and the President authorized an additional $128 million for the 2010 IRS budget.
 Part of this money will be spent on 800 new IRS agents to try to track down individuals and businesses who have not been filing and paying taxes.